-4.2 Backup battery
+4.3 Backup battery

 STM 550 provides a backup battery interface to mount a CR1632 battery for cases with insufficient ambient light.
-The backup battery has to be installed with the positive pole pointing upwards (i.e. towards the side of the solar cell).
+The backup battery has to be installed with the negative pole pointing upwards (i.e. towards the side of the solar cell).
+Check the '+' and '-' polarity markings on the housing for correct battery orientation as shown in Figure 15 below.